 Liberia, Guanacaste, Costa Rica

-Study Spanish in an authentic town where everything is within walking distance!
-Instituto Estelar Bilingüe is located in downtown Liberia.
-Everything is close by: the Central Park, the bus stations, shopping centers, universities, churches, gyms, hotels, restaurants, banks and ATMs, Internet cafés, bars, travel agencies, and pharmacies and clinics.
+Liberia is an authentic Costa Rican town where the sun is almost always shining and people are not in a hurry.
+Instituto Estelar Bilingüe is located in downtown Liberia where everything is close by: the Central Park, the bus stations, shopping centers, universities, churches, gyms, hotels, restaurants, banks and ATMs, Internet cafés, bars, travel agencies, and pharmacies and clinics.
 There are reliable, inexpensive buses to nearby beaches, national parks, and volcanoes.
 Our house is your house!
 Students are always welcome to study or relax on the premises while enjoying a cortesy cup of coffee, WiFi, free books from our library, and friendly people all around.

 More Information About Liberia, Costa Rica!

 With over 55,000 inhabitants, Liberia is a typical, small-sized colonial town of the great Guanacaste plains, with wide roads and old adobe buildings.
 The province of Guanacaste traditionally relied on beef cattle ranching to sustain its economy and heritage.
 Today, due to the international drop in demand for beef and thanks to an irrigation program from nearby Lake Arenal, more land is used for growing rice, trees, cotton, and sugarcane, or it has naturally reverted back to dry forest.
 However, Guanacaste maintains its cowboy-country style.
 The most important days of the year in Guanacaste are celebrated with horse parades and bullfights where bulls are ridden but never killed.

 Our location is near the Liberia Central Park